 1. Maine Coon

-Perhaps one of the most intriguing cat breeds, the Siamese is famous for her regal stature and stunning eyes.
-But did you know that she's also a really friendly cat?
+Perhaps one of the most intriguing cat breeds, the Siamese is famous for their regal stature and stunning eyes.
+But did you know that they are also a really friendly cat?
 "They are the quintessential 'peoples' cat," says the Cat Fanciers' Association (CFA), because "they love to be in your lap, on your bed, at your table — and in your heart!"
-Siamese are excellent communicators, and she'll be very vocal with you about what she likes or doesn't like.
+Siamese are excellent communicators, and they will be very vocal with you about what they like or dislike.

 One of the friendliest cats around is the fluffy Ragdoll, a somewhat new variety first bred in the 1960s.
-According to Catster, her whimsical name comes from her love of lolling across a lap or being carried around the house like a baby.
-She's an excellent choice for pet parents who live in apartments or other small spaces, and she's great with children.
-Ragdolls are affectionate and become attached to their humans, so you may find her greeting you at the front door after work or following you around the house.
+According to Catster, the whimsical name comes from their love of lolling across a lap or being carried around the house.
+They are an excellent choice for pet parents who live in apartments or other small spaces, and they are great with children.
+Ragdolls are affectionate and become attached to their humans, so you may find them greeting you at the front door after work or following you around the house.

-This cat variety, thought to be one of the most ancient in the world, won't necessarily sit in your lap, but she loves her family and is very social.
-She's a cat who knows how to both chill out and play, and she retains these qualities as she grows up.
+This cat variety, thought to be one of the most ancient in the world, won't necessarily sit in your lap, but they loves their family and are very social.
+Abyssinians are cats who know how to both chill out and play, and retain these qualities as they grow up.
 In fact, the Abyssinian personality is divided between racing around the house and total languor, notes the American Cat Fanciers Association.
-The Aby, as she's sometimes called, tends to be somewhat nosy and may stick her shapely snout in your business by making a game of distracting you or clambering onto high perches.
+The Aby, as they are sometimes called, tend to be somewhat nosy and may stick their shapely snout in your business by making a game of distracting you or clambering onto high perches.

 Considered a world-wide favorite, this friendly breed has a mystical backstory originating in the former nation of Burma, now Myanmar.
-According to legend, the first cat was gifted her earthy coat and sky-blue eyes from a goddess after watching over her master and defending his temple from bandits.
-That loyalty and affection for her humans is still one of her revered qualities!
+According to legend, the first cat was gifted anearthy coat and sky-blue eyes from a goddess after watching over their master and defending his temple from bandits.
+That loyalty and affection for humans is still one of their revered qualities!
 (You can read the whole tale from the Birman Cat Fanciers Club of Queensland.)
-The Birman's good-natured temperament makes her a stable companion in a multi-pet family, too, and she loves having many playmates to choose from.
-She can be just as happy in a single-cat household, as long as she has her people with her.
+The Birman's good-natured temperament makes thema stable companion in a multi-pet family, too, and they love having many playmates to choose from.
+They can be just as happy in a single-cat household, as long as they their people with them.

-Although people may be put off by her appearance, this hairless cat is one of the friendliest kitties around!
+Although people may be put off by their appearance, this hairless cat is one of the friendliest kitties around!
 The Sphynx, whose smooth look is caused by a genetic mutation (not all are completely hairless), is perfect for households with children and other pets.
 They love to hang out with dogs!
 According to the CFA, they "are extremely lovable, known to perform silly antics, and can be downright clumsy in their attempts to be the center of attention."
 Sphynxes are energetic and mischievous and love to show off for their pet parents, says the CFA.
-Her grooming needs are different from a cat with fur, but you'll find that she'll cuddle up to you — or the other pets — if she needs to warm up.
+Their grooming needs are different from a cat with fur, but you'll find that they will cuddle up to you — or the other pets — if they need to warm up.

 Christine O'Brien is a writer, mom, and long-time cat parent whose two Russian Blues rule the house.
 Her work also appears in Care.com, What to Expect, and Fit Pregnancy, where she writes about pets, pregnancy, and family life.
 Find and follow her on Instagram and Twitter @brovelliobrien.